Itz-Miles/Funkin-MINECRAFT/README.md

 # Licensing

 Funkin MINECRAFT is not an official MINECRAFT product.
-Not approved by or assosiated with Mojang Studios.
+Not approved by nor associated with Mojang Studios.

 The source code for Funkin' MINECRAFT is licensed under the [Apache License 2.0](https://opensource.org/licenses/Apache-2.0).
 See the [LICENSE](./LICENSE) file for more details.